Let’s talk about what’s driving ESM.

 - ITSM solutions are now so much better and more applicable to non-IT use cases.
 There are additional capabilities such as self-service and service catalogs, internally and externally-facing knowledge bases (with the latter great for employee self-help), chat capabilities, and mobile apps.
 Plus, the solutions are now far more flexible, i.e. easier to change, and more accommodating of multi-departmental use.
 The solutions might also factor in consumer-world support and customer service advances, with the aforementioned capabilities delivering a more intuitive and easy experience to both IT users and employees.

 - Increased ITSM tool vendor marketing of ESM.
 Vendors have moved from merely reacting to demand to actively promoting, and selling, their ESM capabilities along with those for ITSM.
 Whereas opportunities previously started with a need for a help desk tool and blossomed into a wider ITSM opportunity, they might now blossom into an ESM opportunity.
 The vendor move from selling based on features and functions to selling on value also lends itself well to enterprise service management – as the more a company can use an ITSM tool, the more value they can potentially realize.

-Finally, let’s not forget the wealth of service management knowledge and experience within the IT organization.
+Finally, when looking at what’s driving ESM, let’s not forget the wealth of service management knowledge and experience within the IT organization.
 Not only is ESM an opportunity for other business functions to benefit from ITSM principles and capabilities, it’s an opportunity for IT to further demonstrate its business worth.